amrtarek-dev/knowledge/Generic/Web/0-Intro/3-Back-End Dev.md

 - Flask

 ## Databases
+A **Database** is where information can be stored, modified, and retrieved.
+A web application may want to store and retrieve information about a visitor's preferences on what to show or not; this would be stored in a database.
+A planet may have more advanced inhabitants who store information about locations in maps, write notes in a diary or put books in a library and files in a filing cabinet.

 Languages and tools for working with databases:
 - Structure Query Language (SQL)
 - Object-Relational Mapping (ORM)